 3) Click the Account tab at the top.

-4) Click Change next to “Getting an archive of your data” below the Basics heading.
+4) Click Change next to “Download your data.”

 Click Request Archive at the bottom to continue.